kereliuk/draft/README.md

 ## Assumptions
 We assume the following in this writeup:
- - you know what web-platform-tests is and you have a working checkout and can run tests
+ - You know what web-platform-tests is and you have a working checkout and can run tests
- - maybe some more about WebDriver
+ - You know what WebDriver or Selenium is
- - familiarity with javascript and python
+ - Familiarity with javascript and python

-## What problem are we trying to solve?

-## What problem are we not trying to solve?

 ## Code!